clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 that requires having more infrastructure and processes to adopt.
 In return, this approach *offers you a high degree of control and customization*.

-* Development systems which are generating bundles and updates should be sufficiently performant for the task and separate from the swupd update webservers which are serving update content to production machines.
+* Development systems that generate bundles and updates should have sufficient performance for the task and separate from the swupd update webservers that serve update content to production machines.

-* swupd update webservers which are serving update content to production machines (see `mixer process`_ for more information) should be appropriately scaled.
+* swupd update webservers that serve update content to production machines (see `mixer process`_ for more information) should be appropriately scaled.